BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Do you see the platform evolving over the next year or so?
 Are there any areas where you think the product can be improved or enhanced?

 Sayles: We already have a roadmap to make additional features, functions and capabilities available.
 We'll be looking to come out with a new release with additional capabilities.
-And we'll be announcing something in probably the first quarter of next year.
+And we'll be announcing something in probably the quarter next year.
 You'll see additional capabilities for both the air gap and the immutable storage.

-As cybercriminals become smarter, we need to also make sure that we continue to stay ahead of them and address new threats in the industry as they come out.
+As cybercriminals become smarter, we need to also make sure that we continue to stay ahead them and address new threats in the industry as they come out.

-We're also in the middle of hurricane season.
+We're also in the middle hurricane season.
 What are some ways different from a cyber-resilience strategy that organizations can prepare for recovery from natural disasters?

 Sayles: This involves what I would call the traditional business continuity and recovery process.
-You could say, 'Well, maybe I can't plan for an earthquake.'
-But a hurricane is much easier to plan for.
+You could say, 'Well, maybe I can't for an earthquake.'
+But a hurricane is much easier to for.
 They still can be as impactful to the business as a cyberattack.
-But businesses can plan for it and our clients traditionally have spent time and money focusing on the recovery of that activity and how they protect the business and the people.
+But businesses can for it and our clients traditionally have spent time and money focusing on the recovery that activity and how they protect the business and the people.

 From an IBM standpoint, we've got facilities that have integrated both cloud and traditional data centers and traditional recovery capabilities.
 We're monitoring those disaster events and mobilizing our resources, to make sure that we've got infrastructure available for clients at all times.
 We're making sure that infrastructure is properly configured and businesses can handle the threats.